 In September I joined a gym.
 Even though that sounds trite (because who doesn’t belong to a gym nowadays?), it’s significant for me.
 For the last 10 years I’ve worked as an exercise instructor, which means free memberships wherever I teach.
-I could only manage part time, teaching at most 4 classes a week because I was also working 40 hours of “real” jobs.
-But just practicing for 4 classes was a workout in itself.
+I could only manage part-time, teaching at most four classes a week because I was also working 40 hours of “real” jobs.
+But just practicing for four classes was a workout in itself.
 So I’ve never needed to join a gym.

 Now that my other jobs have demanded more time, I’ve sadly had to let some classes go.
 I wish teaching exercise class just meant showing up and jumping around.
 The easiest and quickest part is the teaching.
 But hours are spent beforehand searching, creating, testing, remembering, and rehearsing choreography.
 Some instructors do the same class weeks at a time, but I changed it up every week.
 I just couldn’t juggle the time to make everything fit.

 So I’m a student again, taking others’ classes, and boy do I love it.
 It feels great to be able to put 100% physical and mental focus into the workout.
 I went a little crazy at first, taking two classes a day (also to make that ridiculously expensive monthly fee worth it)…barre, cycle, kickboxing, HIIT, Zumba, more Zumba, power yoga, hot yoga.
 And then I injured my hip.
 So I cut back to a few intense but safer workouts.
 This particular gym offers some classes at a pace that’s almost frenetic (yes, frenetic yoga exists) without the instructor watching people’s form, which is where I fell prey.